brandonyee-cs/srh-journals/Journal 1.md

 3. **Supplement with Reddit bot lists** (platform diversity)
 4. **Train initial model** (you now have 250K+ labeled examples)
 5. **Validate on recent events** (apply to unlabeled recent data)

+## Brushed up on original proposed HPIT paper (9/10/25)
+--> This is the original general theoretical paper for Hybrid Physics-Informed Transformers and is not publicly available, so I attached it

+## Continued to reprove original proposed HPIT paper (9/11/25)
+--> Continued to read through old mathematical documentation and proofs to understand the model.

+**Note** While the paper and proposal are mine, they were originally drafted in 2023, this (or another project) is the project I plan on pursuing with Brown, the other project is my personal project.